-- Never use turkey fryers on wooden decks or in garages.
+Never use turkey fryers on wooden decks, inside garages or on porches.

-- Never let children or pets near the fryer when in use.
-Even after use, never allow children or pets near the turkey fryer.
-The oil inside the cooking pot can remain dangerously hot, hours after use.
+Never let children or pets near the fryer when in use.
+Even after use, the oil inside the cooking pot can remain dangerously hot, hours after use.

-- Make sure the turkey is completely thawed and be careful with marinades.
+Make sure the turkey is completely thawed.
 Oil and water don’t mix, and water causes oil to spill over, causing a fire or even an explosion hazard.